 Conducted Extensive Design Research and UX Optimization Studies on a Wide Range of Consumer-Facing Drug Delivery Devices Focused on Meeting FDA Drug Device Design Guidance

 In a multi-year engagement, MUS conducted extensive formative and summative studies for submission to FDA, including 3D spatial tracking, Newtonian force measurement, and electromyography (EMG) testing for determining device manipulation and needle pain in the use of consumer drug delivery devices.
 Executed many complex formative studies across a wide range of medical devices covering hardware, software, drug delivery, surgical, and imaging modalities.
-MUS worked with large internal Amgen teams as a highly experienced HFE subject matter and usability testing resource.
+MUS worked with large internal teams at major pharmaceutical companies as a highly experienced HFE subject matter and usability testing resource.
 MUS created and oversaw complex SOWs, protocols, and related IRB approvals.
 MUS executed groundbreaking ergonomic research for complex handheld medical devices for consumer and commercial drug delivery systems.
 These programs included the development of ergonomic product performance measures, fully verified through rigorous user testing based on IRB approvals.
 Medical packaging is viewed by the FDA as a critical component of usability and must be considered in the HFE evaluation of drug delivery devices and products.
 MUS has worked with leading clients to ensure that FDA guidance human factors engineering performance criteria are documented and employed in the development of packaging for FDA approval.
 MUS provided subject matter expertise, HFE audits, information analysis, cognitive task analysis, and formal usability testing during development to confirm HFE performance is verified and documented before, during, and after approval by the FDA.
 MUS has executed many large sample formative studies utilizing live drugs and production devices in response to warning letters from the FDA based on drug delivery device ergonomic performance.
 MUS is the only design research firm formally invited by the FDA to deliver lectures on advanced design research methodologies, and related drug delivery device and IFU testing systems.